Looking to experience the best of Ireland’s capital? Here is our Dublin bucket list: the top 25 best things to do and see in Dublin in your lifetime.

 You will travel through different floors all based around the world-famous stout, and at the end, you even get the chance to pour your own pint and enjoy it from the Storehouse’s sky-high glass bar.

 As the Guinness Storehouse is one of the most popular attractions in County Dublin, we’d highly recommend getting a queue jump ticket here.
-Further, you can choose a Dublin City Pass to get reduced rate on entry here.
+Further, you can choose a Dublin City Pass to get a reduced rate of entry here.

 Address: St James’s Gate, Dublin 8, Ireland